CortexIntelligentAutomation/docs/content/en/docs/2026.3/Reference/Concepts/fundamentals/blocks/block-properties/property-editors/variable-editor.md

 In addition, for input or output property types, if the data type contained in the variable is not dynamic and the property or index used does not exist, a translation error will be displayed when an attempt to execute the flow is made.

-Conversely, If the data type contained in the variable is dynamic and the property or index does not exist, translation error will not be displayed but a runtime exception will be raised when the flow is executed.
+Conversely, If the data type contained in the variable is dynamic and the property or index does not exist, a translation error will not be displayed but a runtime exception will be raised when the flow is executed.

 {{< figure src="/images/Variable Editor - Variable Properties.png">}}

 ## Missing Variables

 If the text entered in the Variable Editor does not match that of a created variable, i.e., the variable does not exist, then a red border with be shown around the Variable Editor.
-However, it is possible to create a new variable of that name using the Variable Editor.
+However, it is possible to [create][Creating Variables] a new variable of that name using the Variable Editor.

 {{< figure src="/images/Variable Editor - Missing Variable.png" >}}